Department: Pathobiology and Population Sciences

 My past research (NSERC, Government of the Basque Country) has investigated how environmental enrichment affects stress physiology and brain function, and how these in turn impact the breeding success of a model carnivore, the American mink (Neovison vison).
 I have also used animal-based measures (e.g. preference tests) to investigate welfare implications of cage standards for this species (NSERC CRD), as well as the differential effects of physical enrichment vs. nesting materials on infant mortality (JMRC).

 My current research includes two collaborative projects.
 The first one, in collaboration with colleagues at the University of Navarra and Tierra Rapaz, investigates how managing the early social environment of barn owls (Tyto alba) influences their fearful behaviour, and how fearfulness in captivity relates to reintroduction success.
-The second one, in collaboration with colleagues at the Tallinn Zoological Gardens and the Estonian University of Life Sciences, aims to validate practical ways to assess temperament in the endangered European mink (Mustela lutreola) in order to improve captive breeding success.
+The second one, in collaboration with colleagues at the Species Conservation Lab in Tallinn Zoological Gardens and the Estonian University of Life Sciences, as well as the Foundation for Research in Ethology and Biodiversity, aims to understand the relative importance of early vs. current environment on the reproductive behaviour and reintroduction success of the critically endangered European mink (Mustela lutreola).

-Martin-Wintle, M., Wintle, N. Díez-León, M., Swaisgood, R., Asa, C. 2018.
+Martin-Wintle, M., Wintle, N. Díez-León, M., Swaisgood, R., Asa, C. 2019.
 Improving the sustainability of captive populations with free mate choice.
 Invited submission to Zoo Biology: Special Issue: "Sustainability of AZA managed populations".
-Zoo Biology: 1-14.
+Zoo Biology 38: 119-132.

 Polanco, A., Díez-León, M., Mason, G. 2018.
 Stereotypic behaviours are heterogenous in their triggers and treatments in the American mink, Neovison vison, a model carnivore.
 Animal Behaviour 141: 105-114